Boulder City: Similan Island No.3

 We start the dive by entering off the dive platform usually onto the “main” pinnacle.
 This is the Northern most pinnacle, where the shallowest part is around 14m.

 Continuing East there are patches of Hard Corals with the top of the boulders being between 18-20m.
 This is useful as you can use the boulders for protection from the current.
 Now head in a Southerly direction towards the 2nd Pinnacle.
-In the mid-water, you can expect to see large schools of Snappers and Fusiliers.
+Here, in the mid-water, you can expect to see large schools of Snappers and Fusiliers.
 As well as Barracudas, Unicorn fish with Glassfish swirling close to the rocks to try to avoid becoming breakfast for the groups of trevallies hunting along the tops of the boulders.

-Diving with Bat Fish at Boulder City
+Diving with Bat Fish

-How can I get more dive time on Boulder City?
+How can I get more dive time?

-Diving in the deeper waters of Boulder City
+Diving the deeper waters of Boulder City

-Finally, Manta Rays!
+And last but not least, Manta Rays!
 Mantas have been reported at Boulder City, normally in the months of March and April.